code-dot-org/aiproxy/README.md

 This will run a webserver accessible at <http://localhost>.

-* To validate if the local environment is running successfully, run `bin\assessment-test.rb` It should print the response for a test assessment.
+* To validate if the local environment is running successfully, run `bin/assessment-test.rb` It should print the response for a test assessment.

 ### Rubric Tester
 To run the rubric tester locally: